patloew/RxLocation/README.md

 * `GoogleAPIConnectionException`: When connecting to the GoogleAPIClient was not successful.
 * `GoogleAPIConnectionSuspendedException`: When the GoogleApiClient connection was suspended.
 * `SecurityException`: When you try to call an API without proper permissions.
+* `LocationSettingsNotSatisfiedException`: When you use `rxLocation.settings().checkAndHandleResolutionCompletable(...)` and the location settings were not satisfied, even after handling the resolution.

 # Sample